structurizr/structurizr.github.io/onpremises/10-workspace-branches.md

 # Workspace branches

-> Workspace branching is an early access/preview feature, and only available by [building from source](/onpremises/building) or using a preview build from the [Structurizr Patreon](https://patreon.com/structurizr).

 The workspace branches feature provides a way to store/publish a number of workspace versions under a single workspace.
 For example, you could publish documentation for the live version of your software system on the default (`main`) branch, while the engineering team could use a `dev` branch to publish documentation for the next version that's in development.